vladtara/vladtara/README.md

 - 👋 Hi, I’m @vladtara
-- 👀 I'm big fan of K8s
+- 👀 I'm big fan of FP and cloud native

 <!---
 vladtara/vladtara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.